Skip to main content

 These are all valid reasons to seek out peer support, someone who will listen without judgment, without history, and without their own agenda.
 Sometimes a stranger is exactly the right person.

 That's what FriendListen is here for.
-Real people, listening in real time, in completely anonymous conversations.
+Real people, listening in real time, with no real-name or account required.
 No judgment.
 No pressure.
 Just someone to talk to.

 You don't need to be in crisis.
 You don't need to have something specific to say.
 You just need to not carry it alone, and that's more than enough to start.